GlobalEcologyFlinders/birdnetRpredict/README.md

 Archive streaming, extraction, and conversion stages are monitored through `processx`, so they emit recurring heartbeat updates instead of staying silent until the subprocess returns.

-BirdNET analysis is also run in a monitored child R process through `callr`, so TensorFlow/TFLite warnings should no longer make the main console progress appear frozen.
+BirdNET analysis is also run in a monitored child R process through <code>callr</code>, so TensorFlow/TFLite warnings should no longer make the main console progress appear frozen.

 ## Resume behaviour